jmcook1186/RemoteIceSurfaceAnalyser/README.md

 # Big Ice Surf Classifier

-This repository contains in-development code for automated downloading, processing, analysis and visualizing of Sentinel-2 data for the Greenland Dark Zone.
-For a user defined tile and date range, the script will download the imagery, reproject and apply an atmospheric correction, and then for each pixel predict a discrete surface type using a random forest classifier trained on field spectroscopy data, invert a radiative transfer model to retrieve ice grain size, density and light absorbing impurity concentrations, and calculate the surface albedo.
-Maps for each parameter are saved as jpgs and the summary data are saved as netcdf files for each tile.
+This repository contains code for automated downloading, processing, analysis and visualizing of Sentinel-2 data for the Greenland Dark Zone.
+For a user-defined tile and date range, the script will download the imagery, reproject and apply an atmospheric correction, and then for each pixel predict a discrete surface type using a random forest classifier trained on field spectroscopy data, invert a radiative transfer model to retrieve ice grain size, density and light absorbing impurity concentrations, and calculate the surface albedo.
+Additional scripts are provided for generating summary statistics and plotting maps for each parameter.

-The South Western Greenland Ice Sheet Dark Zone is contained within the following five tiles, spanning 64 - 70 degrees N:
+This code is controlled using a .template file that is pre-configured for the south-west Greenland Ice Sheet between 65-70N.
+This area is contained within the following five tiles:

 22WEA, 22WEB, 22WEC, 22WET, 22WEU, 22WEV

+Imagery is downloaded from a MS Azure blob container populated with Sentinel-2 level-2A products for Jun-August 2016-2019.
+To extend this to more recent dates the code must either be linked to a different image repository or the image downloading and processing scripts provided here used to add more imagery to the existing blob container.

 ## Setup